hyongju/minUI-arcade-filename-converter/README.md

 - A new feature added: if you place ```neogeo.zip``` in the root directory and the roms directory name contains the string ```neogeo``` the neogeo bios will be copied into the sub folder which is required to run the neo-geo games

 ### Example output
-- As you can see, a folder is generated with the game name that will be shown in miniUI game list along with m3u and origin zipped rom file
+- As you can see, a folder is generated with the game name that will be shown in minUI game list along with m3u and origin zipped rom file

 ![img.png](img.png)